-Monsieur Laurent was starting to peel off the veneer, uncover some more secret facets of my personality.
-Following his instinct, he jazzed things up a bit: my next piece to study would be the Brazilian bossa nova and jazz song "Garota de Ipanema" by Antonio Carlos Jobim and Vinicius de Moraes.
-I had my eyes on the prize: I loved this warm, sunny and merry tune.
+Monsieur Laurent then followed his instinct to jazz things up a bit.
+My next piece to study would be the Brazilian bossa nova song "Garota de Ipanema" by Antonio Carlos Jobim and Vinicius de Moraes.
+I loved this warm, sunny, and merry tune.
 I had been humming it in Portuguese for years.
 Being able to pull it off on the piano would be such a treat.
 I kept my eyes on the prize.

 My head would get dizzy as I was painfully progressing through the music sheet, trying to decipher elaborate chords a few bars at a time.
-The fingering was tricky; my hands stretched beyond their natural abilities.
+The fingering was tricky, and my hands got stretched beyond their natural abilities.
 I pushed myself so much with contortions that I developed shoulder pain that required physiotherapy to heal.
-Eventually, after a couple of months following Monsieur Laurent's mantra "slow you can go, mistakes no go," I managed to play the piece at a reasonably jazzy tempo.
+Eventually, after a couple of months following Monsieur Laurent's mantra, "slow you can go, mistakes no go," I managed to play the piece at a reasonably jazzy tempo.

 "Slow, you can go, mistakes no go."